neuroinformatics-unit/gsoc/GSoC-2025/movement: front-end support for filtering module.md

 ## GSoC

 - **GSoC experience** <br>
 I expect GSoC to deepen my open-source collaboration skills, refine my technical expertise (e.g., napari plugin development), and connect me with mentors to build impactful tools.
 The program offers a structured environment to contribute meaningfully to Movement while learning industry-standard practices in testing, documentation, and community-driven development.
-Ultimately, I aim to grow as a developer and deliver a feature that simplifies research workflows for scientists globally. <br>
+Ultimately, I aim to grow as a developer and deliver a feature that simplifies research workflows for scientists globally.

-**Other Applications**
+- **Other Applications**
 No—I’m exclusively applying to the neuroinformatics-unit.